Leader-in-waiting light on policy details in Hong Kong reboot vow

 Hong Kong (AFP) – A former top cop set to become Hong Kong's new leader vowed to reboot the city's international competitiveness on Saturday, but revealed few concrete policy details on how that will be achieved.

-John Lee, 64, is expected to be anointed the business hub's next chief executive by a committee of Beijing loyalists next month.
+John Lee, 64, is expected to be anointed the business hub's new chief executive by a committee of Beijing loyalists next month.

 A hardline former security chief, he is currently the only person to have announced a leadership bid in what Hong Kong media have widely reported will be a race with no rivals at Beijing's request.